Jack Gordon (footballer, born 1863)

-John Barr Gordon (28 April, 1861–14 May, 1941) was a Scottish professional footballer of the 1880s and 1890s.
+John Barr Gordon (28 April 1861 – 14 May 1941) was a Scottish professional footballer of the 1880s and 1890s.

 He played in the English Football League with Preston North End and Loughborough.

 Career

 One of the first Scotsmen to play for North End, Jack Gordon was working at Leyland as a joiner when he was first asked to play for the club in February 1882.
 He scored on his debut in a 7–0 win over Fishwick Ramblers, a local side who were then neighbours and rivals of North End.
 Yet, despite impressing, he returned home to Port Glasgow where he worked in the shipyards and played football for Port Glasgow Athletic.
 Two years later he returned to Deepdale, the home of Preston North End, and after a handful of games at inside–right, switched to the wing where he turned up with Jimmy Ross.
 He scored many goals in North End's pre–League days, including five in the 26–0 win over Hyde United.
 His pinpoint crosses led to Preston players scoring a large number of goals with their heads.
-Jack Gordon played in the 1888 FA Cup Final on the right–wing but was on the losing side.
+Jack Gordon played in the 1888 FA Cup Final on the right wing but was on the losing side.
 Preston North End lost 2–1 to West Bromwich Albion at Kennington Oval on 24 March 1888.

 Jack Gordon made his League debut on 8 September 1888 as a winger for Preston North End against Burnley at Deepdale.
 Preston won 5–2 and Jack Gordon scored Preston North End' second goal.
 Jack Gordon played in 20 of Preston' 22 League Championship matches.
 As a winger he played in a Preston North End midfield that achieved a big (three–League–goals–or–more) win on 11 separate occasions.
 Jack Gordon scored ten League goals in 1888–1889.
 His ten goals included a hat–trick on 3 November 1888 at Trent Bridge in a 7–0 win over Notts County.
 Gordon scored the Preston North End second, fifth and sixth goals.
-He also scored two–goals–in–a–match on 22 September 1888 when he scored North End' second and third goals in 3–1 win over Bolton Wanderers.
+He also scored two goals in a match on 22 September 1888 when he scored North End' second and third goals in a 3–1 win over Bolton Wanderers.
 He played in all five FA Cup ties including the 3–0 Final win over Wolverhampton Wanderers at Kennington Oval on 30 March 1889.
 Jack Gordon achieved League Championship and FA Cup Winners medals.